MrBounty/HEG/README.md

 app.Get("/callbackSignup", handleCallbackSignup)
 ```

-You also need to enable the auth extension of EdgeDB and create a global currentUser.
+You also need to enable the auth extension of EdgeDB and create a global currentUser in `default.esdl`.

 ```esdl
 using extension auth;